-How do I figure out what route I need to use?
+How do I figure out which route I need to use?

 We have a trip planner available online and on our mobile app, Blacksburg Transit.
 Users enter their origin and destination addresses and choose a specific date and time.
 The trip planner will then provide directions to the closest stop, estimated departure time and which route to catch.
 You can also view our system map to determine which route to use.